Brookhaven, Mississippi: Arts and culture

+Government

+In 2025, Democrat Larry Jointer defeated Republican incumbent Joe Cox for mayor.

 Education

 The city is served by the Brookhaven School District of public schools.
 Up until 1970, separate systems were maintained for black students and white schools.
 When Brown v.
 Board required integration of schools in 1954, white citizens refused.
 In 1970, when the state finally capitulated and desegregated public schools, a private school, Brookhaven Academy, was created to allow white parents to keep their children from attending schools with black children.

 In 1988, Brookhaven High School hired a football coach, Hollis Rutter, from Brookhaven Academy.
 This so upset the black population, who felt that this was a racially-insensitive move, that a school boycott ensued, ultimately resulting in the rescission of Rutter's hiring.
 This school again came into the spotlight in 2018 when it became known that Cindy Hyde-Smith, a candidate for U.S. Senate known for making racially-incendiary statements, sent her daughter to this school.

 The statewide magnet high school, the Mississippi School of the Arts is also located in the city.
 Four Lincoln County public schools are also located in Brookhaven's rural areas: Bogue Chitto Attendance Center, Enterprise Attendance Center, Loyd Star Attendance Center and West Lincoln Attendance Center.
 The former institution of higher learning Whitworth Female College, founded in 1858, was located in Brookhaven.
-The all-girls college closed its doors in 1984.
+The all-women's college closed its doors in 1984.

 In 2019, it was reported that the school district still "has largely segregated classrooms – some all-black, some majority white."